 Now contrast this with my encounter with Tunji, my first potential rapist.
 I would definitely not go back in time to undo that occurrence because how then would I have learned the valuable lesson that “girls did not go to visit boys in their houses unless they wanted to have sex”?
 Oh no, I would not have prevented my naïve 17 year old self from going to visit a boy whom she thought to be her friend, and with whom she’d shared general camaraderie and many a witty remark.
 She still believed, would you believe it, that it was normal for two humans to just sit and enjoy each others’ company away from school, during a school break.
 Thankfully though, through the struggle that ensued as she fled his parents’ house that day, Tunji, through clenched teeth, spat out words that would save her from many a potential rape attempt, at least until it didn’t: “why did you come if you don’t want to do anything?”

-So yes, to going back and changing those seemingly little things that wrangle one’s mind and leave one in a twisted ‘had I known’ knot; choosing a centre part for my hair instead of a side, staying on the expressway instead of cutting into a side street to avoid traffic only for your car to land in a deep ditch that hadn’t been there two weeks before when you passed (hello Lagosians), etc.
+So yes; to going back and changing those seemingly little things that wrangle one’s mind and leave one in a twisted ‘had I known’ knot – choosing a centre parting for my hair instead of a side parting, staying on the expressway instead of cutting into a side street to avoid traffic only for your car to land in a deep ditch that hadn’t been there two weeks before when you passed (hello Lagosians), etc.

 What would you use time travel for?